hatemhossamghazy/Cardiovascular-Disease-Project/README.md

 - Confusion Matrix and SHAP values were used to visualize model performance and interpret feature importance
 - The pipeline is reproducible and modular for experimentation with new models or datasets

-*(Optional: Include screenshots, plots, or tables here if available)*

 ---